engineer

 CAR WINDSCREEN WIPER MOTORS

-£5-£25 from a car scrapyard, £50-£70 new.
+£5-£25 from a car scrapyard, £70-£150 new.
 Fantastically powerful, long-lasting and quiet.
-I have one on my clock on Southwold pier which has been switching on and off every one and a half seconds for over two years – despite being in the salt air and nor waterproofed.
+I have one on my clock on Southwold pier which has been switching on and off every one and a half seconds for over four years – despite being in the salt air and nor waterproofed.
 DC motors have an enormous starting torque, a huge speed range, simply adjusted by the input voltage – 12 volt car wiper motors work slowly at three volts but still have useful power and are completely silent.
 Use diodes to reduce the speed (.7 volts per diode) - not resistors (Under load, the motor has little resistance so the resistor just gets hot and the motor doesn’t move).

 MEDIA PLAYERS